-oc process --parameters -f https://raw.githubusercontent.com/jboss-fuse/application-templates/application-templates-2.1.0.fuse-sb2-790047-redhat-00005/fuse-console-namespace-os4.json
+oc process --parameters -f https://raw.githubusercontent.com/jboss-fuse/application-templates/application-templates-2.1.0.fuse-sb2-780019-redhat-00005/fuse-console-namespace-os4.json

-- Before you install and deploy the Fuse Console, you must generate a client certificate that is signed with the service signing certificate authority as described in Generating a certificate to secure the Fuse Console on OpenShift 4.x. - You have the cluster admin role for the OpenShift cluster. - You have connfigured authentication with registry.redhat.io as described in Authenticating with registry.redhat.io for container images. - The Fuse Console image stream (along with the other Fuse image streams) are installed, as described in Installing Fuse imagestreams and templates on the OpenShift 4.x server .
+- Before you install and deploy the Fuse Console, you must generate a client certificate that is signed with the service signing certificate authority as described in Generating a certificate to secure the Fuse Console on OpenShift 4.x. - You have the cluster admin role for the OpenShift cluster. - The Fuse Console image stream (along with the other Fuse image streams) are installed, as described in Installing Fuse imagestreams and templates on the OpenShift 4.x server .